Apply Now | Eligibility and Process | Committees

 While all University Courses consider opportunities to embrace diverse perspectives, Multicultural University Courses specifically address multiculturalism, racial/ethnic issues, identity literacy and/or cultural competency within an interdisciplinary setting.

-- Open to all full-time VU and VUMC-employed faculty for courses teaching students in schools and colleges reporting to the Provost.
+- Full-time VU and VUMC-employed faculty for courses teaching Vanderbilt students in schools and colleges reporting to the Provost.

 - Proposed courses must generate sufficient enrollment to be funded, and courses will be funded through this initiative for up to three semesters over five years.

 - Proposals for courses that advance areas related to race, diversity and inclusivity are invited.

 - For a full list of eligibility and process requirements, please click HERE.